Woomin-Jeon/react-virtual-scroll-renderer/README.md

 The virtual scroll for React.

-`react-virtual-scroll-renderer` does not force the heights of the elements to be fixed.
+The heights of elements need not be fixed in `react-virtual-scroll-renderer`.
 In other words, rendering elements may have various heights.
-Also, `react-virtual-scroll-renderer` maintains virtual scrolling without problems for element deletion or element height change due to element data change.
+Also, `react-virtual-scroll-renderer` works well without any problems with deleting element or changing height due to data changes.

 ## Install